GMB (trade union): Presidents

-2020 internal inquiry
+2020 internal sexism inquiry

 In 2020, following the resignation of general secretary Tim Roache and subsequently receiving anonymous allegations, the union conducted a barrister-led internal inquiry.
 This concluded that bullying, misogyny, cronyism and sexual harassment were "endemic" within the union.
 More specifically the report stated "The GMB is institutionally sexist.
 The General Secretaries and all regional secretaries are, and always have been, men.
 Women are underrepresented throughout the GMB’s ranks", concluding that culture must change for the GMB to become a safe and rewarding place for women.
 The report made 27 recommendations for change, on which the union's National President, Barbara Plant, promised to act.

+In August 2025, an inquiry follow-up found that only 11 out of about 27 recommendations had been fully implemented.

+In 2026, the union was facing unfair dismissal claim from a female member of its senior leadership team sacked for alleged racism months after she had made a complaint of bullying and harassment against the general secretary and other senior staff.
+Another female member of the senior leadership team had also reported bullying and harassment.

 Sports sponsorship

 The GMB sponsors the Nottingham Panthers ice hockey team and the Castleford Tigers rugby league team.

 Until May 2011 it sponsored Swindon Town Football Club, but when Paolo Di Canio was appointed manager the GMB terminated the relationship because of Di Canio's political views.
 A GMB spokesman said: "He has openly voiced support for Mussolini so it beggars belief that Swindon could have appointed him, especially given the multi-ethnic nature of the team and the town."
 The union sponsored Port Vale for the 2013–14 football season.